Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Ultrasound-guided interventions and orthobiologics are emergent treatments directed at restoring normal tendon anatomy and function.29,39 Additional studies are still needed to establish the safety and efficacy of these treatments.
+Ultrasound-guided interventions and orthobiologics are emergent treatments directed at restoring normal tendon anatomy and function.29,39 Additional studies are still needed to establish the efficacy of these treatments.
 Ultrasound elastography (UE) is now being used to assess tendon stiffness and improve tendon health characterization.
-UE has shown early promise in improved diagnostic accuracy, prediction of at-risk tendons and prognostication capability beyond conventional grey-scale US for tendinopathies.40
+UE has shown early promise in improved diagnostic accuracy, prediction of at-risk tendons, and prognostication capability beyond conventional grey-scale US for tendinopathies.40

-Growing evidence suggests that PRP injections have long-term benefits, but there is still variability among practioners regarding optimal formulation.39 Additionally, post-PRP injection and ultrasound-guided intervention rehabilitation regimens are needed.
+Growing evidence suggests that PRP injections have long-term benefits, but there is still variability among practitioners regarding optimal formulation and injection technique.39,41,42,44 Additionally, post-PRP injection and ultrasound-guided intervention rehabilitation regimens are needed.
 Further studies should be performed in a homogeneous and larger patient population to establish which newly developed treatments are most effective.
 The eventual goal is to have a non-operative treatment algorithm based on the stage of the underlying pathology and mechanism of action of these treatments to provide individualized and targeted management.

 References